A short story of love in bustling San Francisco.

 Together, they fell in love, and sought a place together.
 Landing in a prestigious high-rise overlooking the Bay Bridge, all was peachy until the recent construction boom...the once iconic view had been replaced by numerous vertical engineering feats.
-This was disheartening for the couple and they began searching for alternatives.
+Disheartened the couple began searching for alternative vistas.
 Eventually they closed on a unit in the vibrant Nob Hill neighborhood with ridiculously charming architecture, great food, outstanding views, and, most importantly, strict zoning ordinances.
-No new high rises shall be interfering with the vantage point in the foreseeable future.
+No new high rises shall be interfering with their vantage point in the foreseeable future.

-This became the grounds for the breadth of the design process... provide unlimited views from all spaces.
-Nob Hill is blessed with a topographic high chair, classic San Fran views in every direction.
-The owners unit faces the Pacific Ocean, Golden Gate Bridge, the bay, and Sutro tower.
-A simple yet effective move opened the entire unit to beyond; pull every wall away from the exterior, allow light and views to permeate the space, then create a warm inviting place to crash, and a successful project emerges.
+This became the impetus of the design... provide unlimited views from all spaces.
+Nob Hill is blessed with a topographic high chair, classic San Francisco views in every direction.
+The owner's unit faces the Pacific Ocean, the Golden Gate Bridge, the bay, and Sutro tower.
+A simple yet effective move opened the entire unit to beyond by pulling every wall away from the exterior, permeating the space with light and views.